dillondaudert/proteindatasets/README.md

 The `parse_dssp.py` script will split dssp files into their constituent chains, appending the chain id to the end of the dssp_id, and creating records for each chain.
 Some edges cases where the parser incorrectly identifies the chain id exist, but those are skipped.

+### Note on CPDB sequences with the character 'b', and 'j', and 'o', and 'u', and 'z'
+According to the description of DSSP, lowercase characters indicate a SS-bridge Cysteine.
+These come in pairs; only some of them show up as bad characters, because when capitalized, some are valid amino acid codes.

+The strategy for these is thus to replace them with 'C' for cysteine.

 ### Next Steps
 The rest of this notebook will assume that a list downloaded from PISCES as well as some number of .csv files containing the parsed DSSP data exist in a `data/dssp` folder.